memery1446/DexAggregator/README.md

    - scripts/setup-check.js
    - scripts/verify-deployment.js

+   For the front end, also change addresses in:
+   - src/contracts/contractAddresses.js

 4. Import TK1 and TK2 tokens into your Web3 wallet.
-The addresses are in the terminal deployment information.
-Use symbols TK1 and TK2 and 18 for decimals, should you need to enter the information.
+Use symbols TK1 and TK2 and 18 for decimals.
 You will see your initial minting balance.

 6. Add liquidity:
 ```bash